Monday - Friday 8:00 a.m. - 4:30 p.m. | (308) 862-4100

 As the Division's Recovery Support Coach, Ashley facilitates peer group facilitation and behavioral health education and resources to clients, family members, and the public.
 Always with an upbeat attitude, she is an integral asset to the team assisting in client navigation for agency services.

 My name is Brooke Pond, and I am a proud member of the Oglala Sioux Tribe.
-I grew up on the Pine Ridge Reservation in southwest South Dakota.
+I grew up on the Pine Ridge Reservation in southwest South Dakota (SD).

 My name is Brooke Pond, and I am a proud member of the Oglala Sioux Tribe.
-I grew up on the Pine Ridge Reservation in southwest South Dakota.
+I grew up on the Pine Ridge Reservation in southwest South Dakota (SD).

-Currently, my professional focus is achieving both a Licensed Addiction Counselor (LAC) and Licensed Professional Counselor (LPC) credentials through the state of South Dakota.
+At the close of 2024, I successfully achieved a professional Licensed Addiction Counselor (LAC) certification.
+While presently, I am pursuing a Licensed Professional Counselor (LPC) credential through the state of South Dakota.

 Hello, my name is Karlee Provost, an enrolled member of the Oglala Sioux Tribe and resident of the Thunder Valley community on the Pine Ridge Reservation.
 I am known as the "baby" of the family.
 My mother is the late Gloria Pourier-Cournoyer, and my father is Orren Provost.
 I have 4 children of my own.
 I enjoy the outdoors hunting, playin